 Food industry - whilst some businesses within the food industry have been adversely affected, others that have been able to adapt to changing consumer behaviour have "weathered the storm", for example by offering take away or home delivery options.

-Education - stakeholders commented that the number of job vacancies in this sector had remained relatively stable, suggesting it would remain an important sector in terms of employment.
+Education - stakeholders commented that the number of job vacancies in this sector had remained relatively stable.

 2.2.
 Impact on skills